MBernAca/PecubeGUI_Doc/docs/source/Usage.rst

 ---------------------------

 To create and run a new Pecube project, go to *New input file* or press *Crtl+N* (*3*, see :doc:`introduction`), a window pops up and asks you to provide the name of the new project (Figure *1*).
+Pecube requires that the project name be 5 characters length.
 After clicking the “Ok” button (Figure *2*), you will be able to provide and set all of the Pecube input parameters for your project.

 .. figure:: ../images/New_Project.png
   :scale: 60
   :align: center

   *Figure 1.
 Enter a new project name.
-This window shows up when clicking on the "New input file" action.*
+This window shows up when clicking on the "New input file" action button.*

 The window should look like Figure *2*.
 On the top left, you could find and access all the projects you have loaded into the interface,